Readathon fundraising ideas that are easier to run.

 Start with a simple promise.

 The strongest readathon fundraisers are easy to explain: students read, families share the page, supporters donate, and the school celebrates progress.
+If the pitch needs a diagram, it will lose families.

 Make the family workflow the easiest part.